 - Confirmation of Enrolment letter - if you need a letter to confirm that you're enrolled at SAIT or a form filled out in order to access RESPs, scholarships, or other sources of funding, you can get one from Office of the Registrar after you've been registered in classes.

-- Class schedule is available - your class schedules for your first semester will be available in mid-July for the fall term and the end of November for the winter and spring/summer terms.
+- Class schedule is available - your class schedules for your first semester will be available in mid-July for the fall term and Friday, Dec.
+1, 2017 for the winter and spring/summer terms.
 You can find your schedule on your mySAIT account under your myStudent tab or in the Ellucian GO app.

 - Complete PREP 100 - nervous about starting your classes?
 We're here to help you!
 PREP 100 - The SAIT Experience is a short course that covers time management, memory techniques, effective note taking and much more.
 You can access it online after you've been registered in classes.